OpenLineage/OpenLineage/spec/OpenLineage.md

 The versioned URL must be an immutable pointer to the version of the facet schema.
 For example, it should include a tag of a git sha and not a branch name.
 This should also be a canonical URL.
 There should be only one URL used for a given version of a schema.

 Custom facets can be promoted to the standard by including them in the spec.

+#### Custom Facet Naming

+Naming of custom facets should follow pattern `{prefix}{name}{entity}Facet` PascalCased.
+Prefix must be distinct identifier named after the project defining them to avoid colision with standard facets defined in the [OpenLineage.json](OpenLineage.json) spec.
+Entity is the core entity for which the facet is attached.

+When attached to core entity, the key should follow pattern `{prefix}_{name}`, where both prefix and name follow snakeCase pattern.

+Example of valid name is `BigQueryStatisticsJobFacet` and it's key `bigQuery_statistics`.

 ### Standard Facets